dvale04/CS4390Hw/hw2/README.md

-Advanced Compilers
+# Advanced Compilers

-CS 4390 - Fall 2025
+## CS 4390 - Fall 2025

-This repository is to extend CFG construction implementation by Adrian Sampson from course on programming language implementation.
+## Data Flow Analysis Assignment
+- This assignment implements two data flow analyses using the worklist algorithm:
+1. **Reaching Definitions Analysis** - Checks the assignments that define the current values of variables
+2. **Available Expressions Analysis** - Checks which expressions have already been computed in the execution at a program point

-Usage
+## Usage

-Includes reverse post order and reducibility testing.
-Used turnt to construct tests.
+- Used turnt to construct tests.

-To run the CFG test cases in DOT format for a Bril program:
+To run the analyses in Bril program:

-bril2json < {filename} | python3 ../mycfg.py
+bril2json < {filename} | python3 ../df.py

 from test file